Opoponax Essential Oil

 Combining With Other Essential Oils

 Some people note the wine-like undertone of opoponax.
-To me this resin is very reminiscent of myrrh soaked in red wine - very Egyptian.
 Its natural fragrance goes well with the scents of benzoin, bergamot, clary sage, coriander, cypress, fir needle, frankincense, geranium, heliotrope, juniper, labdanum, mandarin, olibanum, oakmoss, patchouli, pine, sandalwood, and thyme.
 A very few people might become allergic to this essential oil.
 If you tend to have sensitive skin or allergies, blend in small amounts and don't use on a regular basis.

 Opoponax Essential Oil (Ethiopia)

 © 2004, 2014 Harold A. Roth; No reproduction without permission